Parents groan as school owners charge spurious fees

 According to findings, parents are not buoyant to fund the exorbitant school fees due to the harsh economic condition in the country.

-Speaking with Vanguard, a parent, Mr Tope Akindele, lamented the economical situation of the country and the hike in prices of almost everything, noting that it had deprived him the opportunity to fulfill his duty as a parent, especially in the area of education.
+Speaking with Vanguard, a parent, Mr Tope Akindele, lamented the economical situation of the country and the hike in prices of almost everything, noting that it had deprived him of the opportunity to fulfil his duty as a parent, especially in the area of education.

 Chike Anyanwu, a trader, lamented the expenses he made during the festive period, which had drained him financially.